PartyNextDoor: 2016–2020: PartyNextDoor 3, Partymobile and Partypack

 PartyNextDoor earned his first number-one song as a songwriter when on January 27, 2016, Rihanna released the lead single "Work" from her eighth studio album, Anti.
 The song maintained its spot at number-one on the Billboard Hot 100 for nine consecutive weeks.
 He also penned the song "Sex with Me" on the same album.
 On March 25, 2016, PartyNextDoor released "Come and See Me", which features fellow artist Drake, from his upcoming second studio album, PartyNextDoor 3 (also known as P3).
 A music video directed by affiliate and collaborator Adrian Martinez and featuring appearances by Kylie Jenner, Big Sean, and Jhené Aiko was released on Snapchat on June 23, 2016.
 On June 15, 2016, Jeremih called into Real 92.3 LA to announce a joint album with PartyNextDoor called Late Night Party.
 On July 2, 2016, he released another single, "Like That", featuring Jeremih and Lil Wayne, on OVO Sound radio.
 On July 21, 2016, PartyNextDoor announced the release date for his second studio album PartyNextDoor 3 for August 12, 2016, and released "Not Nice", the record's second single.

 He and Jeremih toured in 2016 and had plans to release a joint project.

 On June 4, 2017, PartyNextDoor released Colours 2 without any prior announcement.
 Additionally, instead of releasing separate videos for each of the EP's individual records, Party opted to surprise listeners and fans by sharing a single short film released on June 12, 2017 featuring snippets from all four records.

 On September 29, 2017, he released an EP titled Seven Days, which included guest appearances from Halsey and Rick Ross.

 After a lead artist hiatus, PartyNextDoor returned in December 2019 with two singles "The News" and "Loyal", with the latter featuring Drake.
 They served as the lead singles of his album Partymobile which he tweeted would be released in February.
+In February 2020, he released a remix of “Loyal” featuring Bad Bunny alongside Drake’s original feature.
 The album was eventually released on March 27, 2020, following delays.
-He also released a remix of "Loyal" featuring Bad Bunny, with Drake also appearing on the remix as well.

 On October 15, 2020, Party surprise-announced the release of Partypack, a seven-song EP containing previously unreleased songs like the 2014 song "Persian Rugs".
 The EP was released the following day.